 Legendary comic book writer, editor and publisher Stan Lee, who gave us the grand Marvel universe, died on Nov.
 12. Lee, who is considered the architect of the contemporary comic book, was 95.

 Actor Scott Wilson, who played the murderer Richard Hickock in 1967's "In Cold Blood" and was a series regular on "The Walking Dead," died on Oct.
 6. He was 76.

-Burt Reynolds, who starred in films including "Deliverance," "Boogie Nights" and the "Smokey and the Bandit" movies, as well as TV's "Gunsmoke," died at age 82 on Sept.
+Burt Reynolds who starred in films including "Deliverance," "Boogie Nights" and "Smokey and the Bandit," as well as TV's "Gunsmoke," died at age 82 on Sept.
 6.

 Rapper Mac Miller died Sept.
 7 of a drug overdose, according to news reports.
 The 26-year-old rapper had been scheduled to go on tour this fall to promote his latest album, "Swimming."

 Aretha Franklin, the "Queen of Soul," died on Aug.
 16, after battling pancreatic cancer.
 Franklin, well known for hits including "Respect" and "(You Make Me Feel Like) a Natural Woman" that proclaimed female empowerment, was the first woman inducted into the Rock and Roll Hall of Fame, in 1987.
 Franklin was an 18-time Grammy Award winner, and received the Presidential Medal of Freedom during George W. Bush's presidency.
 She was 76.